Skip to Content

 • Dependency mini-graph — members are colored by workflow state (backlog / in-progress / in-review / done / failed), intra-set depends_on edges are drawn

-Action buttons (Start, Stop, Resume, Reset) invoke the set-autonomous-* commands.
+Action buttons (Review set specs, Start, Stop, Resume, Reset) invoke the corresponding feature-set-spec-review / set-autonomous-* commands.
 Button eligibility is derived server-side by lib/feature-set-workflow-rules.js and delivered in the validActions payload — the card is a read-only view of engine state.

 aigon set list # All sets with stage counts aigon set show <slug> # Members in dependency order + intra-set edges

-Set-level autonomous actions (set-autonomous-start / -stop / -resume / -reset) are Pro features; OSS users see the progress view with the action buttons disabled.
+Set-level autonomous actions (set-autonomous-start / -stop / -resume / -reset) drive the same progress view from the dashboard.

 If you want the conceptual walkthrough for how set-level autonomy works end to end, see Feature Sets in Autonomous Mode.